How to Make a Media Kit for Your Wedding Business

 Why you need a wedding media kit

 “Consider your wedding media kit to be your business’s resumé for media members.
 Having one is ideal if you want a simple set of resources that shows you’re a qualified industry pro.
-This is where all of your important information about your business will live: your bio, contact information, social media links, offerings, etc. It’s a wonderful way to introduce yourself and showcase what you bring to the table.
+This is where all your important business information will live: your bio, contact information, social media links, offerings, etc. It’s a wonderful way to introduce yourself and showcase what you bring to the table.
 Packaging your resources conveys that you’re easy to work with, and you’ve anticipated saving the media time by providing them with everything they need to know about you.

 I strongly recommend having yours somewhere on your website where it can be downloaded or quickly pulled up by the media.
-We’ve worked with many writers at different media outlets over the years and having a media kit they can access is often invaluable—especially when working against a deadline.
+We’ve worked with many writers at different media outlets over the years, and having a media kit they can access is often invaluable—especially when working against a deadline.
 Having your contact information ready is essential.
 That way, you can be available for an interview or answer additional questions.” – Meghan Ely of OFD Consulting

-Pro-tip: Pitching to the media is a bit of an art form, so we put together a step-by-step guide to help you pitch the press as a wedding business.
+Pro tip: Pitching to the media is a bit of an art form, so we put together a step-by-step guide to help you pitch the press as a wedding business.

 What’s included in one